Tanzyingsz/DDM-Dissertation/Literature Review 4.0.md

 There are several reasons why Chinese secondhand market is limited.

 The traditional offline recycle bear the brunt first.
-From a cultural perspective, the older generation believed that second-hand items are not "lucky" since the reason they get abandoned remain unknown.
-For example, a car could be resold because it had went through accidents.
+From a cultural perspective, the older generation believed that second-hand items are not "lucky" since the reason they get abandoned remains unknown.
+For example, a car could be resold because it had gone through accidents.
 The new owner might have to deal with the bad luck brought by this car.
 Plus, some think it is beneath their dignity to use unwanted items.
-From a cognative aspect, most charity shops are ran by the government who seldom promote these charity services.
-The shortage of systematic marketing plan also cause trouble to the donate-selling business.
+From a cognitive aspect, most charity shops are run by the government who seldom promote these charity services.
+The shortage of systematic marketing plan also causes trouble to the donate-selling business.
 Most importantly, the items in these shops are not included in the tax exemption policy.
-Therefore the price of the second-hand products are close to the market price, which is hardly attractive to the public.
+Therefore the price of the second-hand products is close to the market price, which is hardly attractive to the public.
 The most bizarre situation is that the price in some charity shop is even higher than the normal price - the extra fee is explained as the donation to charity.
-From a infrastructure perspective, the broken service chain has to take responsibility of the recycling dilemma.
+From an infrastructure perspective, the broken service chain has to take responsibility for the recycling dilemma.
 Recently there are more recycle box installed within the community.
-However when the box are filled, nobody bothers to deliver them to the company in charge.
+However, when the box is filled, nobody bothers to deliver them to the company in charge.
 Items packed in the box get rotten and smelly.
 In this case, people would rather directly dump their used stuff.

-As for the online second hand platforms, the concern mentioned most from the Chinese secondhand buyer is the reliability of the seller, followed by the quesitonable hygiene of second-hand products.
+As for the online second-hand platforms, the concern mentioned most from the Chinese secondhand buyer is the reliability of the seller, followed by the questionable hygiene of second-hand products.
 Sometimes costumers receive the product that is not compatible to the images shown online (CBNData, 2019).
-In conclusion, a higher quality of product and the avoidance of scammer leads to a better second hand shopping experience.
+In conclusion, a higher quality of product and the avoidance of scammer leads to a better second-hand shopping experience.

-The UK Chinese student secondhand market might have a brigher future.
-The number of Chinese interantional student rank first (106,530 students) in the 2017-2018 UK higher education(UKCISA, 2019).
-Almost 70% of the student enrolling in the UK education age under 25, which happens to be the most open age group to the idea of circular economy (CBNData, 2019).Therefore, the RE: source platform target at Chinese UK student who has a huge potential to embrace the sustainable lifestyle.
+The UK Chinese student secondhand market might have a brighter future.
+The number of Chinese international student rank first in the 2017-2018 UK higher education(UKCISA, 2019).
+Almost 70% of the student enrolling in the UK education age under 25, which happens to be the most open age group to the idea of a circular economy (CBNData, 2019).Therefore, the RE: source platform target at Chinese UK student who has a huge potential to embrace the sustainable lifestyle.

 **THE OFFERING**